How to backup with RSYNC, TAR, CRON and GPG

 $( <COMMANDS> )

-The command substitution returns the stdout data after running the command in a subshell.
-Everything inside the parentheses is executed in a separate instance of bash.
+command in a subshell.
+Everything inside the parentheses is executed in

 Create encrypted and compressed archives